Katherine Bowling: Painting

 Bowling's first New York show, as well as her first solo exhibition, was in 1987.

 Bowling's works tend to be landscape paintings that often feature woods and fields as well as roads.

 Many of her paintings are based on her photographs of woods and fields surrounding and in Scholarie County, where she rents a house.
 As Molly O'Neill notes in an essay on Bowling and her work, this area is "fifty miles northwest of the vistas that inspired the Hudson River School painters in the mid-1800s."

 Bowling focused in particular on the imagery of roads for the theme of her exhibition at Greenberg Van Doren, Divide.
 As the title implies, writes Lilly Wei in the exhibition's accompanying catalog, Bowling views the roads as "abstract marks in the landscape that divide and order space."
 Even with roads she has often traveled, Bowling finds something new on closer inspection that alters her perception of the familiar and mundane.
 Bowling explains that the roads "function as a metaphor for memory and displacement."

 In 2001, Bowling exhibited a number of seascape paintings.
 In her essay on the exhibition, art historian and critic Nancy Princenthal writes that, far from being an aberration from Bowling's typically home-based scenes, the ocean paintings are "a return to childhood memories and life long inclinations.
 A native of Virginia, she spent her first summers at the Atlantic shore and on the Chesapeake Bay."

 Primarily, however, Bowling's works focus on capturing the play of light and shadow.
 Art critic Eleanor Heartney notes that "Her paintings, like those of Monet, Pissarro, and Renoir, focus on the ephemeral moment and the fleeting impression, conjuring the flicker of sunlight through the trees, the shifting shadows of early evening, the reflections of clouds and foliage glancing across the rippling surface of a lake."

 O'Neill argues that Bowling additionally "has an innate sense of abstraction and she ranges happy as an uncaged chicken, pecking elements from the Impressionists' obsession with light; from modern photography; and the drip paintings of Jackson Pollock."

 Bowling is influenced by the use of light in the paintings of European Romantics such as J. M. W. Turner and John Constable as well as by the later work of George Inness.
-Her paintings also recall landscapes by Claude Lorraine, Albert Pinkham Ryder and Camille Corot.
+Her paintings also recall landscapes by Claude Lorrain, Albert Pinkham Ryder and Camille Corot.